OPENING June 9, 2023

 ALL SEATS ARE FREE | NO TICKETS ARE NEEDED

-Debi’s local directing credits include:
+Paul’s local directing credits include:

 Acting credits include:

-Mary Tyrone in Long Day’s Journey into Night
+James Tyrone in Long Day’s Journey into Night

 A confirmed army brat, Julia Thudium has been an actress since age 11, performing at Army bases across the United States.
-She has honed her skills through a variety of mediums, from tumbling to improvisation, from combat to clowning.
-The last occurring with the famous Ringling Bros. and Barnum & Bailey Circus, which she joined in 1989 as a member of the famous Clown Alley after graduating with 2 BFA's: a Bachelor of Fine Arts from The Theatre School at DePaul University in Chicago, and a Bachelor of "Fun" Arts at the RBB&B Clown College in Venice, Florida.
+She has honed her skills through a variety of mediums, from tumbling to improvisation, from combat to clowning, the last occurring with the famous Ringling Bros. and Barnum & Bailey Circus, which she joined in 1989 as a member of the famous Clown Alley after graduating with 2 BFA's: a Bachelor of Fine Arts from The Theatre School at DePaul University in Chicago, and a Bachelor of "Fun" Arts at the RBB&B Clown College in Venice, Florida.

 After a 2 year stint riding the rails with the circus, Julia headed for Chicago where she performed all over the Chicago land and Regional Midwest, earning her Actors Equity card as well as her Screen Actors Guild membership in 1992.
 It was in Chicago where Julia branched out from performing, to working with Playwrights to develop scripts, and learning the art of Directing from some of Chicago's finest directing talents.
 She also collaborated with modern dancers and choreographers, culminating in a yearly program of original material crossing the boundaries of theatre performance and dance to create The City Sideshow.